scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 <div class="notice--info">{{ notice--info | markdownify }}</div>

-With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability that we mentioned in the previous section [Number of pods and Kubernetes worker nodes](./ProductionChecklistForScalarDBCluster.md#number-of-pods-and-kubernetes-worker-nodes).
+With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability, as mentioned in [Number of pods and Kubernetes worker nodes](./ProductionChecklistForScalarDBCluster.md#number-of-pods-and-kubernetes-worker-nodes).

-However, three nodes with at least 4vCPU / 8GB memory resources per node is a minimum environment for production.
-You should also consider the resources of the Kubernetes cluster (e.g., the number of worker nodes, vCPUs per node, memories per node, pods of ScalarDB Cluster, and pods of your application) depends on your system's workload.
-In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should also consider the maximum number of pods on the worker node to decide on the worker node resources.
+However, three nodes with at least 4vCPU / 8GB memory resources per node is the minimum for a production environment.
+You should also consider the resources of the Kubernetes cluster (for example, the number of worker nodes, vCPUs per node, memories per node, ScalarDB Cluster pods, and pods for your application), which depend on your system's workload.
+In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should consider the maximum number of pods on the worker node to decide on the worker node resources.

 ### Network